tiftaylor/reading-notes/401/class04.md

 ## Review Tidbits

 Why would a developer choose to make data models?
+  - I assuemd a data model is required, so having to understand why we would chose to have one doesn't seem like a luxury a dev has, since they're necessary.
+But, I guess in essence, you make one to try and make your query life easier.

 What purpose do CRUD operations serve?
+  - It allows us to create, read, update, delete data to manipulate the front end of an application based on the users needs

 What kind of database is Postgres?
 What kind of database is MongoDB?
   - Postgres is a SQL database that relies on sepcific schemas for a relational database quereies
   - MongoDB is a NoSQL database that isn't relational and all data is stored in documents in collections

 What is Mongoose and why do we need it?
+  - We use Mongoose to create classes (or models) for "mapping" from business logic to data structure.
+We need it to help keep queries centralized, and reduces dupicate code.

 **Document the following Vocabulary Terms**
 Term | Defition